bnjbvr/blog.benj.me/content/blog/lifehacking/2017-12-05_freedom_and_productivity.md

 mind, geographical location, needs, expectations, levels of energy, unexpected events popping up throughout the day, political context, really anything.
-As long as everything I do is conscious, works for me and makes me feel more fulfilled, I'll do the tradeoff of not having perfect control and a predefined answer to everything.
+As long as everything I do is conscious, works for me and makes me feel more fulfilled, I'll choose the trade-off of not having perfect control and a predefined answer to everything.

 What some call the (self) review process matters here: one has to make sure they're doing their own Right Thing, in terms of process and goals, at periodic